PVARKI-projekti/golang-ptt-mumble_createchannels/README.md

 Before you get started, make sure you have installed the following tools::

     $ python3 -m pip install -U cookiecutter>=1.4.0
-    $ python3 -m pip install pre-commit bump2version invoke ruamel.yaml halo
+    $ python3 -m pip install pre-commit bump2version invoke ruamel.yaml halo detect-secrets
     $ go get -u golang.org/x/tools/cmd/goimports
     $ go get -u golang.org/x/lint/golint
     $ go get -u github.com/fzipp/gocyclo/cmd/gocyclo
     $ go get -u github.com/mitchellh/gox  # if you want to test building on different architectures

 **Remember**: To be able to excecute the tools downloaded with `go get`, make sure to include `$GOPATH/bin` in your `$PATH`.
 If `echo $GOPATH` does not give you a path make sure to run (`export GOPATH="$HOME/go"` to set it).
 In order for your changes to persist, do not forget to add these to your shells `.bashrc`.

 With the tools in place, it is strongly advised to install the git commit hooks to make sure checks are passing in CI: